alkavf71/-Compost-pH-monitoring-IoT/README.md

 # Compost-pH-monitoring-IoT
-Greeting People

-*What do they speak?*

-Up to 5 tons of waste can be collected a day with a total of 2 tons of waste that can be processed each day.
-Manually pH check during in the making of compost (Good pH for compost: 7).

-*What do they feel?*

-It is uncomfortable to check the pH state, and still manually using pH paper.

-*What do they think?*

-They think that they don’t need chemical additives when decomposing process, think that they need IoT-Based pH monitoring so they don’t have to buy pH meter paper
+In the context of waste management and compost production, there is a need to address certain aspects.
+Currently, up to 5 tons of waste can be collected daily, but only 2 tons of waste can be processed each day, and this occurs at Telkom University.
+Additionally, the process of manually checking the pH level during compost production, aiming for an ideal pH of 7, has proven to be uncomfortable and impractical.
+Instead, they are considering the implementation of an IoT-based pH monitoring system to eliminate the need for purchasing pH meter paper and streamline the pH monitoring process.